PooyaHekmati/music_embedding/README.md

 Installation
 ------------

-Music Embedding's only prerequisit is the Numpy package.
+Music Embedding's only prerequisite is the Numpy package.
 Music Embedding is developed and tested in interaction with [Pypianoroll](https://github.com/salu133445/pypianoroll); yet, any other code which can handle pianorolls should work just fine.

 To install Music Embedding, please run `pip install music_embedding`.
 To build Music Embedding from source, please download the [source](https://github.com/PooyaHekmati/music_embedding/releases) and run `python setup.py install`.

 Semantic Versioning Policy
 --------------------------

-Music Embedding uses x.y.z format to indicate the version where x is major versin number, y is minor version number, and z is the patch number.
+Music Embedding uses the x.y.z format to indicate the version where x is the major version number, y is the minor version number, and z is the patch number.

 Documentation
 -------------